enviodev/docs/docs/simple-bank.md

 ## Writing Event Handlers

-Once the configuration and graphQL schema files are in place, run `envio codegen` in the project directory.
+Once the configuration and graphQL schema files are in place, run `npx envio codegen` in the project directory.

 The entity and event types will then be available in the handler files.